 - Step 1: mount and secure the module onto the wall.
 Refer to the user manual for directions on how to mount the unit correctly.

 - Step 2: Connect the wires to your main panel: typically a surge protector has four wires.
 The green wire represents the ground.
 The white one is neutral and there are 2 black wires which complete the circuit.
 Strip the coating of the wires carefully and begin the connection.
 The green and white wires go into the ground and neutral bus bar respectively.
 The black wires are to be connected to the dipole circuit breaker.
 Be sure to connect this as close to your main power wires as possible.

 - Finishing up

 Replace the cover of the panel and carefully screw it back into place.
 Turn the main breaker switch on again.
 Check the indicator lights on the surge protector and see if it is working correctly as indicated in the user manual.

 From the discussion so far, we’ve been able to explain the term whole house surge protector including the types and how you can install it.
-In addition, reviews of surges designed for an entire house electric power or thunder lightening prevention.
+Also, reviews of surges designed for an entire house electric power or thunder lightning prevention.
 We also believe by now you should able to choose an ideal unit for your home but if you’re still lost, no problem.
 This is why we are here to help you.
-We therefore recommend simen whole house-surge-protector as our number one pick.
-This is because, it has 3 stage protection, can be use inside or outside and stops surges before it goes into your house.
+We, therefore, recommend simen whole house-surge-protector as our number one pick.
+This is because it has 3 stage protection, can be used inside or outside, and stops surges before it goes into your house.